How do you figure?

 A figcaption

-provides a caption, or summary, to the content the figure
+provides a caption, or legend, to the content the figure

 or aria-labelledby